dsccommunity/dsccommunity.org/content/community_calls/_index.en.md

 hugo new --kind communitycall community_calls/2019-09-03
 ```

-Make sure to change the weight to to get it into the correct descending
+Make sure to change the front matter variable `weight` to to get them into
-order in the table of contents.
+the correct descending order in the table of contents.